 Weaving through a rainbow- Fun activity that encourages balance, motor planning, coordination and body awareness.
 Teacher read “A Rainbow of My Own” by Don Freeman to go with the activity.
-Great pic as well, can be a group activity
+Talk about colors, body parts, and practicing balance.

 Draw a letter on a pin board and have children push the pins in correct order to form the letters.
 (Could write numbers and even draw arrows to show letter formation sequence.)
 Great for fine motor skill development and letter formation and recognition